tlindgren/digital-garden-obsidian/Now.md

 ---
 ## Teaching
-**Design Thinking (Spring 2022)**: I'm preparing to teach new course on Design Thinking in the  [Applied Liberal Arts Bachelor's Degree](https://www.bc.edu/content/bc-web/schools/wcas/undergraduate/bachelors/ala.html) in the Woods College of Advancing Studies at Boston College.
+**Design Thinking (Spring 2022)**: I'm preparing to teach a  [[Design Thinking and Creativity]] course in the  [Applied Liberal Arts Bachelor's Degree](https://www.bc.edu/content/bc-web/schools/wcas/undergraduate/bachelors/ala.html) in the Woods College of Advancing Studies at Boston College.

 ---

 ## Personal
 - **Digital Gardening**: I'm working on redeveloping this website into a [[digital garden]].
 More [[About this Site]]
-- **Networked Note Taking**: I'm using [Obsidian](https://obsidian.md/) for personal knowledge management and doing my best to keep up with the rapidly developing topic of networked note taking.
+- **Networked Note Taking**: I'm using [Obsidian](https://obsidian.md/) for personal knowledge management and doing my best to keep up with the rapidly developing topic of [[networked note-making]]

 ---

 ## Reading